 If you are looking for a permanent cure for eczema, you might have to be disappointed.

-It is a skin condition which is treatable if you can get your hands on the best over-the-counter eczema cream in 2019, more of which we will discuss shortly.
+It is a skin condition which is treatable if you can get your hands on the best eczema cream over the counter in 2020, more of which we will discuss shortly.

 But, let's us first provide you with some information on what eczema is.
 That being said, we feel it prudent to mention that it is a rather common condition and thus, is nothing that you need to be embarrassed about.